varietas/project-page/content/page/privacy-police.md

 In this data protection declaration, we use, inter alia, the following terms:

-- #### a)    Personal data
+* **Personal data**

 Personal data means any information relating to an identified or  identifiable natural person (“data subject”).
 An identifiable natural  person is one who can be identified, directly or indirectly, in  particular by reference to an identifier such as a name, an  identification number, location data, an online identifier or to one or  more factors specific to the physical, physiological, genetic, mental,  economic, cultural or social identity of that natural person.

-- #### b) Data subject
+*  **Data subject**

 Data subject is any identified or identifiable natural person, whose  personal data is processed by the controller responsible for the  processing.

-- #### c)    Processing
+* **Processing**

 Processing is any operation or set of operations which is performed  on personal data or on sets of personal data, whether or not by  automated means, such as collection, recording, organisation,  structuring, storage, adaptation or alteration, retrieval, consultation,  use, disclosure by transmission, dissemination or otherwise making  available, alignment or combination, restriction, erasure or  destruction.

-- #### d)    Restriction of processing
+* **Restriction of processing**

 Restriction of processing is the marking of stored personal data with the aim of limiting their processing in the future.

-- #### e)    Profiling
+* **Profiling**

 Profiling means any form of automated processing of personal data  consisting of the use of personal data to evaluate certain personal  aspects relating to a natural person, in particular to analyse or  predict aspects concerning that natural person's performance at work,  economic situation, health, personal preferences, interests,  reliability, behaviour, location or movements.

-- #### f)     Pseudonymisation
+* **Pseudonymisation**

 Pseudonymisation is the processing of personal data in such a manner  that the personal data can no longer be attributed to a specific data  subject without the use of additional information, provided that such  additional information is kept separately and is subject to technical  and organisational measures to ensure that the personal data are not  attributed to an identified or identifiable natural person.

-- #### g)    Controller or controller responsible for the processing
+* **Controller or controller responsible for the processing**

 Controller or controller responsible for the processing is the  natural or legal person, public authority, agency or other body which,  alone or jointly with others, determines the purposes and means of the  processing of personal data; where the purposes and means of such  processing are determined by Union or Member State law, the controller  or the specific criteria for its nomination may be provided for by Union  or Member State law.

-- #### h)    Processor
+* **Processor**

 Processor is a natural or legal person, public authority, agency or  other body which processes personal data on behalf of the controller.

-- #### i)      Recipient
+* **Recipient**

 Recipient is a natural or legal person, public authority, agency or  another body, to which the personal data are disclosed, whether a third  party or not.
 However, public authorities which may receive personal  data in the framework of a particular inquiry in accordance with Union  or Member State law shall not be regarded as recipients; the processing  of those data by those public authorities shall be in compliance with  the applicable data protection rules according to the purposes of the  processing.

-- #### j)      Third party
+* **Third party**

 Third party is a natural or legal person, public authority, agency or  body other than the data subject, controller, processor and persons  who, under the direct authority of the controller or processor, are  authorised to process personal data.

-- #### k)    Consent
+* **Consent**

 Consent of the data subject is any freely given, specific, informed  and unambiguous indication of the data subject's wishes by which he or  she, by a statement or by a clear affirmative action, signifies  agreement to the processing of personal data relating to him or her.

 ## 2. Name and Address of the controller

 Controller for the purposes of the General Data Protection Regulation  (GDPR), other data protection laws applicable in Member states of the  European Union and other provisions related to data protection is:

 Michael Rhöse
 Hugo-Schrade-Str.
 2
 07745 Jena
 Germany

 Phone: 01725257884
 Email: noreply@varietas.io
 Website: https://varietas.io

 ## 3. Cookies